 What is BelfastEntries.com

-Belfastentries.com is a hobby website built to provide information on the people, places, events and activities of interest in Belfast and further afield.
+Belfastentries.com is a husband & wife hobby website built to provide information on the people, places, products and other stories of interest in Belfast and further afield.

 Background to the website

 Tourists often list Belfast and the surrounding counties as favourite places to visit.
 Reasons vary but in a relatively small geographic area visitors see a fascinating history, impressive buildings & monuments, beautiful and varied scenery, talented people in entertainment, arts & crafts and a population frequently celebrated for its sense of humour and friendliness.

 We thought that it would be interesting to take a closer look at our own surroundings, ancestors and stories and share these on the BelfastEntries website.

 What are the Belfast Entries?

 The ‘Belfast Entries’ are a series of alleys/ side streets around High Street and Ann Street that date back to the earliest days of Belfast.
 These provide a fascinating glimpse into Belfast history in themselves.

 Location of Belfast Entries